Muhammedsuwaneh/Functional-Progamming-Quiz-Game/README.md

 after that.
 Notes: (1) rand() returns a long int; and (2) pass time(NULL) as an argument to srand() and
 #include<ctime> to be able to use the system's time clock to seed the generator.

- #Solution to this program can be found in the source file
+ #Solution to this problem can be found in the source file